 Taking the right steps to improve this area of living well is easy.
 In fact, we detailed two ways to make a change right away.
-One was by scheduling an inspection with an HVAC company and simply change your filter.
-Of course adding the plants will help but there’s one more tip you should try.
+One was by scheduling an inspection with an HVAC company and simply changing your filter.
+Of course, adding the plants will help but there’s one more tip you should try.

 Get an Indoor Air Tester

 With an indoor air tester, you can determine just how healthy or unhealthy the air in your home is.
 We recommend getting one that tests for volatile organic compounds and formaldehyde.
 This will provide you with comprehensive results that can help you determine how steps to make and which plants to put in your home as well!